When you buy something through one of the links on our site, we may earn an affiliate commission.

 The strap and hinge system is elegant and sturdy.
 The size is such that it will fit in virtually any car trunk.
 It is also capable of making a nice crag seat or bed if need be.

-While Organic’s heartfelt commitment to customer service and the sport of climbing has made loyalists out of many, their pads are sturdy, functional, and and visually appealing.
-The Organic Full Pad is a typical size (3′ x 4′) and thickness (four inches) and comes with some nice features for storing gear inside when the pad is folded shut.
+Their pads are sturdy, functional, and well-designed.
+The Organic Full Pad is a standard size (3′ x 4′) and thickness (4″) and comes with some nice features for storing gear inside when folded shut.

-One cool aspect of Organic products is that you can pick the colors of the outer fabric you want them to use.
-This makes your products feel like they are uniquely your own and look that much better to you.
+One cool aspect of Organic products is that you can pick the colors you want them to use for the outer fabric.
+This makes your products feel like they are uniquely your own.

-Organic products are a little pricier than some other brands, but they last you a long time and many crash pad owners say they’d gladly pay the premium any day for the quality and customer service they receive from Organic.
+Organic products are a little pricier than some other brands, but they last you a long time and many climbers I know say they’d gladly pay the premium any day for the quality and customer service they receive from Organic.

 Best Large Crash Pad: Black Diamond Mondo